vicbul/gcdproject/CodeBook.md

     names(subject) <- 'subject'
     all_activities <- cbind(subject,all_activities)

 Now the final step is to create an independent new data set with the average of each variable grouped by activity and subject.
-By this I understand that each subject will have an average of each variable per kind of activity, hence, having 30 subjects in total and 6 kind of activities we should get 30x6 rows in the new data set.
+By this we understand that each subject will have an average of each variable per kind of activity, hence, having 30 subjects in total and 6 kind of activities we should get 30x6 rows in the new data set.

 In our current data set we have 68 columns.
-The two firsts are *"subject"* and *"activity"*, which will be used for summarizing and need no average calculation.
-Thus we can start extracting those two columns into a new data frame grouped by activity and then subject (notice that here we are using sqldf() to be able to select using SQL):
+The two firsts are *"subject"* and *"activity"*, which will be used for summarizing, and need no average calculation.
+Thus we can start extracting those two columns into a new data frame grouped by activity and then subject (notice that here we are using *"sqldf()"* to be able to select using SQL language):

     tidy_data <- sqldf("select activity,subject from all_activities group by activity, subject")

-At this point we only need to add the rest of the variables.
-We can achieve this using a for loop iterating the rest of the columns (3-68), grouping by activity and subject, summarizing by average and finally merging with the new data frame:
+At this point we only need to add the rest of the variables to the new *"tidy_data"* data frame.
+We can achieve this using a for loop iterating the rest of the columns (3-68), grouping by activity and subject, summarizing by average, and finally merging it with the new data frame:

     for(name in names(all_activities[,3:ncol(all_activities)])) {
         tidy_data <- cbind(tidy_data,fn$sqldf("select avg($name) as $name_avg from all_activities group by activity,subject"))
     }

-Notice that in the process we have changed the name of the variables adding *"_avg"* at the end to indicate that it is an average of the mean/standar deviation of the measurements of each subject.
+Notice that in the process we have changed the name of the variables adding *"_avg"* at the end of each one, to indicate that it is an average of the mean/standar deviation of the measurements of each subject.

-Finally we have our final data set *tidy_data* ready, so we can clean the the rest of the objects and write it into a txt file :
+Finally we have our final data set *"tidy_data"* ready, so we can clean the the rest of the objects and write it into a txt file :

     rm(list=subset(ls(),ls()!="tidy_data"))
     write.table(tidy_data,"tidy_data.txt")